Applying for LTFT

 Eligibility for LTFT Training

-• responsibility for caring for an ill/disabled partner, relative or other dependent
+• caring responsibilities (e.g. for children or for an ill/disabled partner, relative or other dependant),

 Applying for LTFT Training